Westbury-on-Severn: Location

 The village is situated on the A48 road (between Minsterworth and Newnham on Severn) and bounded by the River Severn to the south and west.
-Westbury is also bounded to the West by the Newport to Gloucester railway line, although Westbury does not have a railway station, the closest stations being Gloucester and Lydney.
+Westbury is also bounded to the West by the Newport to Gloucester railway line, although Westbury does not have a railway station (the Westbury-on-Severn Halt closed in 1959, the closest stations being Gloucester and Lydney.

 Westbury is just over a mile long and has one only housing estate to the south of the main A48 road which was constructed in the 1980s.
-The village also has a primary school, post office cum village store, a pub "The Lyon" and dentist surgery.
+The village also has a primary school, a pub "The Lyon" (formerly the Red Lion) and dentist surgery.